Hey Kids (Start Here)

 “Transport?”
 Volker said.

-Unsurprisingly, the other man didn't answer.
-Instead, he half-turned in his seat, staring at the closed door, which, sure enough, swished open as Rush strode into the room.
+David didn’t answer.
+Instead, he turned in his seat to stare expectantly at the closed door, which, sure enough, swished open.

 “You’ll what?”
-Rush said darkly.
+Rush asked, sweet and deadly.

-“Forget it.
+“Never mind.
 Let’s see it.”

-Rush held up something that looked like an external hard drive.
+Rush held up an external hard drive.

 “And what’s with this guy?”
+David jerked a thumb at Volker.

 “He’ll be useful,” Rush said.

-“Him?” the dark haired man asked.
+“Him?”
+David asked.
 “You’re kidding.
-And also no. Just—no.”
+And no. Just—no.”

-“I’m quite serious,” Rush said, sliding gracefully into the seat next to Telford.
+“I’m quite serious.”
+Rush slid gracefully into the seat next to David.
 “I need him.
 He’s intelligent.”
-He hit a combination of controls and the metal shield in front of the forward windows began to retract, revealing a breathtakingly sharp starscape with the planet spread out in blues and greens below them.
+He hit a combination of controls and the metal shield in front of the forward windows retracted to reveal a breathtakingly sharp starscape.

-“This is a spaceship?”
-Volker breathed.
+“This is a spaceship,” Volker breathed.

 “Do I get a say in this?”
 Volker asked.

-“No,” Rush said with matching intensity.
+“No,” Rush said.
 “I spoke to no one else.”

 Volker stayed quiet.

-“And I just want you to keep in mind that he got you into this.
+David opened his eyes and looked dead at Volker.
+“I want you to remember that he roped you into this.
 Not me.”

-“Um, okay,” Volker said.
+“Um, no,” Volker said.
+“I’m not in this.”

 “None.
 Er.
-Actually, hypertension?”
+Hypertension?”

 “Is that a question or an answer?”